OddsGuard's price was +541.9% better than VegasInsider on this selection.

 The opener is the first line a book posts.
 The consensus is an average across the market.
 The live price is what you can actually bet right now — and it is the only one of the three that determines your real payout.
 OddsGuard finds the best live price.

-How is the improvement number calculated?
+How is the rotating example calculated?

 Is OddsGuard free?